Chamanbawa/Capture-me/README.md

 ## Click me if you can

-A simple Contact application
+Click for new posts

 ### Demo

-Click [here](https://chamanbawa.github.io/Contacts/ ) to Save or delete your Contacts.
+Click [here]( https://chamanbawa.github.io/Direct-me/)  to check this project.